Skip to main content

 Open

 In their initial response to our report, TVA neither agreed nor disagreed with this recommendation.
 In response to our report, TVA has taken some steps to improve the plan's funding status.
 For example, in fiscal year 2017, TVA made a one-time pension contribution of $500 million to the TVA Retirement System (TVARS) in addition to its $300 million required annual contribution.
 Also, in FY 2021, TVA and TVARS adopted a new asset allocation policy and de-risking strategy that aims to enhance stability in the plan's asset value and reduce the funded status volatility.
 TVA's one-time contribution and investment returns have improved the funding status of the TVARS plan but the TVARS Rules do not adjust TVA's required contributions to ensure pension liabilities will be fully funded.
-In order to fully implement this recommendation, the Rules need a mechanism that adjusts TVA's contributions to ensure adequate funding regardless of future plan experience.
-According to TVA's financial statement, as of September 30, 2022, TVA's qualified pension plan had assets of approximately $8.1 billion compared to liabilities of approximately $10.5 billion.
+To fully implement this recommendation, the Rules need a mechanism that adjusts TVA's contributions to ensure adequate funding regardless of future plan experience.
+According to TVA's financial statement, as of September 30, 2023, TVA's qualified pension plan had assets of approximately $8.1 billion compared to liabilities of approximately $10.1 billion.

 Full Report